Link: Apply now for the American Express® Gold Card

 Amex Gold Card Benefits

 The Amex Gold Card offers a variety of benefits that can help offset the annual fee of the card.
-In particular, the Amex Gold offers statement credits for eligible purchases, which could save you up to $240 per year.
-Let’s take a closer look at how these work.
+In particular, the Amex Gold offers statement credits for eligible purchases, which could save you up to $424 per year, more than offsetting the annual fee.
+Let’s take a closer look at how these work (Enrollment is required for select benefits).

 Amex Gold Card $120 Dining Credit